kloyaa/boilerplate-nodejs-crud-api/README.md

 <pre>
     1. Clone/Download repository
     2. Open the downloaded folder using your preferred IDE
+    3. Download JavaScript runtime built on Chrome's V8 JavaScript engine at https://nodejs.org/en/ and install it
-    3. Type command "npm install" in IDE terminal to install the dependencies
+    4. Type command "npm install" in terminal/cmd  to install the dependencies
-    4. Type command "npm run dev" to run the project
+    5. Type command "npm run dev" to run the project
 </pre>

 <h2>Environment Variables</h2>